GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 # Compute Engine burst training

-[Google Compute Engine](https://cloud.google.com/compute/) gives you access to very powerful virtual machines which you can use for as much or, more importantly for most data science use cases, as little time as you need.
+[Google Compute Engine](https://cloud.google.com/compute/) gives you access to very powerful virtual machines which you can use for as much or as little time as you need.

 Common tasks that might take tens of minutes or even hours on your personal can be completed in seconds on a machine with 64 cores and almost half a terabyte of memory, and this can be done at a cost of under $1.

-This makes Google Cloud Platform (or any equivalent cloud infrastructure for that matter) a powerful tool for model training.
+This makes Google Cloud Platform a powerful tool for training parallelizable models.
 The idea is simple:

 1. Write a trainer locally, testing it on a small sample of your training data to make sure that the training job is sound in principle (that it has no